chrissarmstrong/seeking-manifold/content/Unwoven Rainbow/Small World.md

 Mr. Rubin does take some positions I'm not sure I agree with:

 - He believes that the sweeping bailouts and fiscal priming that nations around the world have undertaken will send us into an inflationary period.
 [Stoneleigh](http://europe.theoildrum.com/node/5917 "External link to http://europe.theoildrum.com/node/5917") makes a very interesting argument that we could see a deflationary descent down the energy curve.
 - Given how well Mr. Rubin 'gets it', he remains remarkably optimistic about the prospects for simultaneously weaning ourselves from oil and maintaining (modest) economic growth.
 He points to living conditions in Europe now (with $7 / gallon gas, including heavy taxes) as a lifestyle we could achieve.
 Maybe that is because he is only thinking out a decade or two, or maybe it is just that the economist in him demands the last word on growth ;-) Or maybe my long-term outlook is just too pessimistic...
-Here's to hoping he is right
+Here's to hoping he is right.